Sipeed MAiX RISC-V boards

 You can install the RISC-V version of uLisp on a Sipeed MAiX board using the Arduino IDE as follows:

-• Download the RISC-V version of uLisp from the downloads page: Download uLisp.
+• Download the RISC-V version of uLisp from the downloads page: Download and install uLisp.

 • Add this URL to Additional Boards Manager URLs in the Arduino IDE Preferences